Actinemys marmorata pallida or Emys pallida

 - Species of Special Concern, California Department of Fish & Game

-- Sensitive Species, US Forest Service
+- Sensitive Species (US Forest Service)

-Pacific pond turtles inhabit a wide variety of aquatic habitats from sea level to elevations of 6,500 feet.
+Southern pacific pond turtles inhabit a wide variety of aquatic habitats from sea level to elevations of 6,500 feet.
 The turtles use their resident creeks, rivers, wetlands, lakes and ponds primarily for foraging for food, regulating their temperature, and for shelter to avoid predators.
 They use dry sunny basking sites for warming themselves such as rocks, logs, or thick floating vegetation.
 The turtles will engage in aggressive behaviors when competing for basking sites; they push and ram each other, threaten one another with open-mouthed gestures, and occasionally bite.

-One report states that the Pacific pond turtle is “an omnivorous feeder, opportunistic predator, and occasional scavenger”, so in other words they eat just about everything and anything!
+One report states that the southern Pacific pond turtle is “an omnivorous feeder, opportunistic predator, and occasional scavenger”, so in other words they eat just about everything and anything!
 The majority of their diet consists of crustaceans, midges, dragonflies, beetles, stoneflies, and caddisflies, but they will also feed on carrion and plant matter.
 They are often seen clinging to rocks in riffles, where they are feeding on chironomid (blackfly) larvae.

-The Pacific pond turtle does not start reproducing until 7-10 years of age!
+The southern Pacific pond turtle does not start reproducing until 7-10 years of age!
 They will lay eggs in late spring to early summer, with their clutch size determined by age/size of the female and ranging from just 1 egg to 13.
 The juveniles hatch in late fall, but remain buried in the nest until the following March or April.
 Nest predation rates are high and total loss of a clutch of eggs is common.
 Large fish, bullfrogs, garter snakes, wading birds, and some mammals will prey on young turtles, but raccoons are the principal nest predators.

 The primary reason for population declines in southern Pacific pond turtles is loss of suitable habitat exacerbated by intense nest predation.
 The availability of persistent, pooled water along low-elevation streams has been greatly reduced as the result of agricultural activities, urbanization, flood control and water diversion projects.
 Raccoon densities are artificially high within a mile or two of housing areas, and illegal transport and release of trapped raccoons at Forest Service campsites maintains raccoon densities even in remote areas.